What is read.cash?

 read.cash is a platform where you can publish content (articles with images and videos) and earn Bitcoin Cash cryptocurrency (ticker: BCH) for doing so.
 If a reader likes your content - he or she can upvote your post by sending some amount of Bitcoin Cash (BCH) to your online wallet.

 After you sign up we will automatically create a Bitcoin Cash wallet that will exist just in your browser.
 No need to download or install anything.

 If you are a writer or creator of any kind - write an article about something interesting, add images and video - anyone who upvotes your post will send you Bitcoin Cash to your online wallet and you can use it buy stuff (like anything on Amazon with 10%+ discounts via purse.io, any gift cards via eGifter, book hotels and airline tickets with Travala or exchange it to any other money using local.bitcoin.com).

 There are many more uses and reasons to have Bitcoin Cash.
 You can also use Coinbase to reliably convert your BCH to USD or EUR.
-Use the "Send your Bitcoin Cash" from top-right menu to send your money to any of those services.
-Or use something like FixedFloat to convert BCH to your favourite cryptocurrency.
+Use the "Send your Bitcoin Cash" from top-right menu to send your money to any of those services, you can even send to BTC wallet (using our sideshift.ai integration).